Vivien Thomas: Johns Hopkins

 By 1940, the work Blalock had done with Thomas placed Blalock at the forefront of American surgery, and when he was offered the position of Chief of Surgery at his alma mater Johns Hopkins in 1941, he requested that Thomas accompany him.
 Thomas arrived in Baltimore with his family in June of that year, confronting a severe housing shortage and a level of racism worse than they had endured in Nashville.
-Hopkins, like the rest of Baltimore, was rigidly segregated, and the only Black employees at the institution were janitors.
-When Thomas walked the halls in his white lab coat, many heads turned.
-He began changing into his city clothes when he walked from the laboratory to Blalock's office because he received so much attention.
+Johns Hopkins, like the rest of Baltimore, was rigidly segregated, and the only Black employees at the institution were janitors.
+When Thomas walked the halls in his white lab coat, many heads turned, and he began wearing city clothes when he walked from the laboratory to Blalock's office because he received so much attention.
 During this time, he lived in the 1200 block of Caroline Street in the community now known as Oliver, Baltimore.